mermaidpurse/wrapsher/docs/decisions.md

 `use module [version]` is that a thing?
 Should it be separate, like in a Wrapsherfile or something that controls compilation?
 Bundle-style/Go-style constraints and lockfiles?
-## Design Decisions

-The [Decisions](./decisions.md) document captures this in more detail, but

-Here's some things that aren't important/things it shouldn't do:

-- Readability of resulting shell scripts is not terribly important (you shouldn't arbitrarily make things cryptic unless it means harming the language; e.g., there's no good reason to allow variables that aren't valid sh variables), but while the shell script should pass its tests and maybe `shellcheck` (perhaps with certain style lints turned off) it's not terribly important that the result is a "good" shell script.
-- The compiler/transpiler itself should produce a standalone tool and shouldn't be needed after transpiling/compilation but it's not important that it be self-hosting or anything like that.
-Wrapsher programs are likely to be pretty slow at text manipulation, unless we elegantly capture `sed`, `awk` and similar capabilities for parsing.[^3]
-- It's definitely not important that it be a good shell or a shell at all, or be used to implement a shell.
-A REPL would be nice.

-[^3]: As a principle of design, Wrapsher would actually discourage the arbitrary composition and use of external commands.
-You should be able to count on and use a library interface rather than wrangle options or worry about what version of `jq` is installed.
-Wrapsher will try to make this easy, so if it does need to use `sed` for something, it will do all the figuring out for you, and you will interact with a Wrapsher interface, not `sed`'s.
-That said, something like `system()` will be provided.

-Things I like in various languages that would be nice to incorporate (someday?):

-- Set/array/list comprehensions

-Some ideas I had that don't seem feasible:

-- Pipelines.
-I do like them in Powershell, I guess I like them in Elixir but they seem complicated and I think they actually result in Elixir being harder to read for a newcomer.